 Note that when you run your program, the "+OK" from the server appears in the text area at the top of your window.
-This is not where you will ultimately want this line to appear.
-The content's of the email message retrieved should be displayed in the upper text area, while the "+OK" messages should appear in the lower text area.
+This is not quite what we want.
+The content's of the email message retrieved should be displayed in the upper text area, while the "+OK" messages appear separately in the lower text area.
 For now, however, leave your code as it is.
-We will correct the placement of these messages in step 6.
+We will address the placement of messages in the correct areas in the step 6.